amanoxsolutions/mlops-realtime-data-ingestion/doc/INGESTION.md

    - average amount of transaction fees
 6. An AWS Lambda Function writes the aggregated data into Amazon SageMaker Feature Store which is used as the centralized data store for machine learning training and predictions.
 7. An AWS Glue Job periodically aggregates the small files in the Amazon SageMaker Feature Store S3 Bucket to improve performance when reading data.
 ## Controlling the Kinesis Firehose Data Ingestion
-Once the stack is deployed, the AWS Fargate container will automatically start polling blokchain data and write them into Amazon EventBridge, which will be sent automatically to Kinesis Firehose.
+Once the stack is deployed, the AWS Fargate container will automatically start polling blockchain data and write them into Amazon EventBridge, which will be sent automatically to Kinesis Firehose.
 You can see the data being ingested:
 * In the Amazon CloudWatch log LogStream of the Fargate container __<application prefix>-ingestion-worker__
 * In the Amazon EventBridge bus rule __<application prefix>-ingestion-bus > <application prefix>-ingestion-rule__ Monitoring tab
 * In the Amazon Kinesis Firehose __<application prefix>-kf-stream__ Monitoring tab
-* You can also see the AWS Lambda function filtering out duplicate transactions in the CloudWatch log LogStream of thefunction __<application prefix>-stream-processing__
+* You can also see the AWS Lambda function filtering out duplicate transactions in the CloudWatch log LogStream of the function __<application prefix>-stream-processing__
 ## Kinesis Analytics and Streaming into Feature Store
 You can also watch Amazon Kinesis Analytics aggregate the data in real time.
 To do so